Chapter 4: Business & Administration04:54:00 Solicitation and Acceptance of Gifts

-- The Vice President for Access and Development shall serve as the president’s delegates in planning, approving, and conducting activities for the purpose of soliciting gifts to the College.
+- The Assistant Vice President and Chief Advancement Officer shall serve as the president’s delegates in planning, approving, and conducting activities for the purpose of soliciting gifts to the College.

 - All activities that involve in whole or in part the solicitation of gifts to Northeast State or the use of Northeast’s name as an endorsement are subject to prior approval, and a written proposal describing the proposed activity must be forwarded to the executive director of the Foundation for consideration by the director, the president, or the Executive Council as may be appropriate.
 Such activities should conform to the following criteria:

 - The activity should be consistent with the image of the institution.

 - The activity should not be disruptive of nor detract from the mission of the College.

 - The activity should not conflict with the general development strategy of the institution.

 - The activity should be considerate of the potential donor or donors.

 - The activity should have the prior approval of and be routed through the appropriate administrative official.

 - Solicitation of gifts which require a commitment of college resources must be approved by the president.